icinganalysis/icinganalysis.github.io/content/NACA-TN-2799.md

 The calculations that often must be made point by point along a surface are complex even after the basic variables and ambient conditions have been determined.
-The method of solution customarily performed involves several trial-and-error calculations that are intermediate'between the final answer and the basic factors that define a particular anti-icing situation.
+The method of solution customarily performed involves several trial-and-error calculations that are intermediate between the final answer and the basic factors that define a particular anti-icing situation.
 This investigation was conducted at the NACA Lewis laboratory to